mapbender/mapbender-starter/doc/mapbender_terminal_commands.md

 [...]
 ```

-# Export of Mapbender application
+# Exporting Mapbender

-To export the current state of local Mapbender version, you can copy the directory of 'build' function and save them separately.
-The result is saved in the project directory `dist /`.
+It is possible to create a filesystem copy of your current mapbender project with the ```build``` command.
+The result will be saved in the `dist /` directory of the project.

-#### Creation of an export build
+#### Building a copy

 ```bash
 php composer.phar build

 ```

-#### Creating a build/Zip/Tar.gz
+#### Creating a build/ZIP/Tar.gz

-In addition, a Zip or Tar.gz file can be created for export.
+In addition, a ZIP or Tar.gz file can be created for export.

 ```bash
 php composer.phar build zip